Skip to Content

 Most families will be travelling with some electrical items, be it your phone, laptop, or the kid’s tablets.
 Make sure you have all the correct chargers and plugs with you.

 Throughout Morocco, the plug with two round pins (Type C) is common.
 Also know as a Europlug, as this is the type of plug that is most common in Europe.
-If you are travelling from the UK with electrical items that use UK plugs, you will need to bring a travel adaptor with you.
+If you are travelling from the UK with electrical items which use UK plugs, you will need to bring a travel adaptor with you.
 We recommend this one as it has space for a UK plug, plus 3 USB slots.

 If you are out and about taking lots of photos and draining your battery (warning: Morocco is very photogenic) or perhaps you’re camping in the Sahara, a battery pack charger is very handy.
 Considering how much sunshine Morocco receives, this solar power pack is brilliant.